matslil/sisdel/sisdel.md

   themselves both declare dependency as well as check for dependency giving the programmer a new tool for designing his or her application.
+  Dependencies also has weights, which is essentially a value saying how much work it is to recalculate a certain value from another value compare to other dependencies.
+This value is most heavily affected by communication links, a slow link gives more penalty than a fast one.
+Passing module boundaries also give some penalty.
 * *Concurrency*.
 Processing power is increased more by adding concurrency in the hardware rather than making the processor faster.
 The language should therefore encourage concurrent code.